Vital-Fernandez/lime/docs/source/tutorials/5_IFU_line_fitting.rst

 Indeed, the main difference is that in this case we are going to treat 329 spectra.
 Most of the extra steps involve reading the data from the spatial mask and some good practices to better handle the larger workflow.

-We start again by downloading the `MANGA cube <https://dr17.sdss.org/marvin/galaxy/8626-12704/>`_:
+We start again by downloading the `MANGA cube <https://dr17.sdss.org/marvin/galaxy/8626-12704/>`_ if it wasn't already:

 .. code-block:: python